How accurate are our public forecasts?

 - Billions of observations are received at the Met Office every day from satellites, radar, weather stations, ocean buoys, weather balloons and ships.
 Many of these measurements feed into the models used to make our accurate forecasts.

 - We work closely with the Environment Agency to build and operate a sophisticated weather radar network which contributes to increased forecast accuracy, particularly in severe weather.

 - By contributing to the UK Space Agency Satellite Programme, we increase our understanding of how the atmosphere works.
 The next generation of satellites (MeteoSat 3rd) will lead to even greater enhancement of our forecast accuracy.

-- The Public Weather Service Customer Group (PWSCG) set the Met Office an annual 73% target level for the public perceptions of accuracy, which has been exceeded consistently for the last four years.
+- The Public Weather Service Customer Group (PWSCG) set the Met Office a challenging annual target level of 79% for the public perceptions of accuracy, rising to 80% by 2026.

 1 For details of our verification methodology see Sharpe MA.
 2013.
 Verification of Marine Forecasts using an Objective Area Forecast Verification System Meteorol.
 Appl.20(2): 224-235